APA Citation Style – A Quick Guide

 Inserting an APA citation in a text

-In-text citations are inserted in the body of a research paper to show the source of the ideas expressed.
+APA 6th edition in-text citations are inserted in the body of a research paper to show the source of the ideas expressed.
 Citations may include statements or figures to support a claim.
 They are used in the research text to guide readers to the primary resource used for further information on the reference page.
-In-text citation in APA style follows the author-date format; the author’s last name and the publication date are separated by a comma.3
+In-text citation in APA style follows the author-date format; the author’s last name and the publication date are separated by a comma.

 Parenthetical vs. narrative citation